mostafa0101/Rissito/README.md

         <ul><li>Only admin users has access to make changes to the menu or any reservations</li></ul><br>
     <li>admin access:</li>
         <ol>
-            <li>Create, Edit and Delete any item from the menu and change any resevations<li>
+            <li>Create, Edit and Delete any item from the menu and change any resevations</li>
             <li>Upload images to any category and the image of the item in the menu</li>
             <li>Make any changes to the tables we have</li>
         </ol>